-Approximately \$1.5 million is provided to support 19 grantees at \$70,000 each per year.
-The Administration's budget proposes to eliminate funds for this program in FY 2009.
-This will result in a major loss in mental health transformation efforts and will significantly curtail the efforts of grass-roots consumers to promote systems change.
+Approximately \$2.5 million is provided to support 30 grantees at \$70,000 each per year.
+This funding is n bringing about mental health transformation, making services more accountable and better able to meet the real needs of consumers, and promote grass-roots systems change.